 Name Enter a name for the modem profile.
 Model Enter the model of the modem for which the profile is being created (open text field).
 Vendor ID ID specific to each modem vendor (Vendorid or VID).
 This is a hexadecimal string.
-Initial product ID Product ID (Productidinit) after it has been recognized as a USB storage device.
+Initial product ID Product ID ( Productidinit ) after it has been recognized as a USB storage device.
 This parameter is specific to each modem model.
-Target product ID ID representing the product when it is in modem mode (ProductId or PID).
+Target product ID ID representing the product when it is in modem mode ( ProductId or PID ).
 This parameter is specific to each modem model.
 MessageContent for modem mode This is a character string that allows the firewall to detect the USB device connected as a modem (ModeSwitchString).

-Configuration This is the number of the dedicated serial port for sending configuration command port ("AT" commands) to the modem.
-The most common value is 0. tion commands --- ---------------
+Configuration command port This is the number of the dedicated serial port for sending configuration commands ("AT" commands) to the modem.
+The most common value is 0. command port ( A) commands) to the modern.
+The most common value is o.